 Guru Rinpoche, the great Indian adept who brought Vajrayana Buddhism to Tibet, famously said, "While my view is higher than the sky, my attention to cause and effect is finer than a grain of flour."
 His statement captures the way in which the Vajrayana school blends the precise understanding of relative phenomena found in the Hinayana with the vast view of the Mahayana.
 Through a discussion of ground, path, and fruition, Rinpoche describes how the Vajrayana path catalyzes our deepest levels of understanding mind and phenomena.

 General Program Information

-For more information about attending a program at Phuntsok Choling, please download our information packet for program participants.
+For more information about attending NSS at Phuntsok Choling, please download our information packet for program participants.